rubencodes/recal/README.md

 ![license](https://img.shields.io/github/license/rubencodes/recal.svg)
 ![bundle size](https://img.shields.io/bundlephobia/minzip/recal.svg)

->A minimal, accessible React/Preact calendar component using modern CSS, for modern browsers.
-It works with native Javascript dates, so there's no need to import any heavy dependencies like `moment`.
+>A minimal, accessible React/Preact calendar component using modern CSS, for modern browsers. *Now with a 100 Lighthouse Accessibility Audit score.* It works with native Javascript dates, so there's no need to import any heavy dependencies like `moment`.
 For a set of functions for working with Javascript Dates, we recommend [`date-fns`](https://date-fns.org).
 For a more flexible, fully-featured set of calendar components, see [`react-dates`](https://github.com/airbnb/react-dates).

 <br />
 <img alt="example calendar" src="https://github.com/rubencodes/recal/raw/master/docs/example.png" height="370" />